 Find the Springmaid Murals at Kingsley

 The murals at Kingsley help tell an important story about Fort Mill, which was once a popular textile production area.
 We were able to learn about this history on the display nearest Spice Asian Kitchen, near the industrial smokestack.
-(Which we imagine is simply a modern day icon at Kingsley – an ode to a time when such a smoke stack may have been in use.)
+(Which we imagine is simply a modern-day icon at Kingsley – an ode to a time when such a smokestack may have been in use.)

 Rock Hill Printing and Finishing existed in the 1980s, as did Fort Mill’s White Plant.
 This is where Springmaid Fabrics were produced, which were first introduced in the 1940s.
 The company went public in the 1960s and ended up being the largest supplier of sheets and pillowcases in the country.
-They changed their name to Spring Industries in the 1980s, when it had 24 textile plants in South Carolina.
+It changed its name to Spring Industries in the 1980s, when it had 24 textile plants in South Carolina.
 This public company was a recognizable brand across the nation back then.

 In 2000, the company was switched back to being private.
 Manufacturing needed to change to keep up with the times and to keep prices competitive.
 With this, manufacturing in South Carolina ended for Spring Industries.
 But the murals in Kingsley pay homage to this significant South Carolina story in the history books.
-And there a few murals at Kingsley to commemorate it.
+And there are a few murals at Kingsley to commemorate it.

 Enjoy the Scenery at Kingsley

 There’s a pond that you can walk around and a small amphitheater at Kingsley.
 The pond is especially great if you like to exercise in the morning.
-The boardwalk that runs next to the pond (near Napa at Kingsley, where we had dinner Saturday night) has an electric fire pit that we some some people enjoying, getting warm on a cool spring night.
+The boardwalk that runs next to the pond (near Napa at Kingsley, where we had dinner Saturday night) has an electric fire pit that we some people enjoying, getting warm on a cool spring night.

 Try the Restaurants in at Kingsley in Fort Mill